murraygm/qse-mgoimagegrid/README.md

 *Grab a couple of fun apps on my [Qlik Sense Apps github page](https://github.com/murraygm/qs-mgoqliksenseapps) to try the extension out with, choose from The New York Public Library (190k images), The British Library (1 million images) or The Internet Archive (65K books - 24 million page scans, 5 million images) - remember to update the existing extension in the app*

 ## Version 3 - for use in Qlik Sense 3.#
+**Recent tweaks (Aug 2017 - v3.6):**
+* Image effects now carry over to single image view (override option added)
+* Image background colour on grid can now be driven by a dimension or measure for multiple bg colours

 **Recent tweaks (Aug 2017 - v3.5):**
 * Added image effects to grid; black and white, mono colour multiply on background (black), mono colour screen on background (white).
 Also added the ability to use the 'colour indicator' property to override the effect.
 NB: some issues displaying in desktop client, works in browser.
 * Added a fast select option under the grid properties - means that click on image gets instantly selected with no selections modal.
 Also added a clear button (x) to top right of image when in single image view, to clear that image selection.
 Useful for mashups etc.